digitalbaban/kotlin-Birtday-Card/README.md

 Introduction
 ------------
-In this app and project i have learn from the kotlin cource offered by google And Smartinternz platform
+In this app and project i have learn from the kotlin cource offered by google And Smartinternz platform In collabration with Aicte